we-push-it/workstation-mint/README.md

 # What will be installed?

+ - git setup
  - some console tools like: figlet, htop, curl, ...
+ - install flameshot: best screenshot tool
  - visual studio code
+ - copy PUSH IT Wallpapers tu /usr/share/backgrounds

+for more details check the playbooks by your own

 # Installation